 - Up to 85% of your regular income benefit: Your income protection benefit from Insurance Line is paid to you as a monthly income, which is a percentage of your regular income.
 While you won’t have exactly the same amount coming in each month, you can use the significant portion of your income benefit any way you choose, whether you need to use it for medical bills, mortgage repayments, utility bills or basic every day expenses like groceries.

 - Cover for illness and injury: Insurance Line income protection cover will pay a benefit if you become ill or injured and unable to work.
 This means you are covered for many common injuries and illnesses such as broken bones and fractures; however, you won’t be covered for mental illness, alcohol-related illness or injury, injuries which are self inflicted or injuries caused by an act of war.

 - Easy application made more affordable: You can apply quickly and easily for income protection with InsuranceLine online or over the phone.
 However, if you want to take just a few more minutes to answer some additional questions about your health and lifestyle, you can save even more on your premiums, and you open up new features on your policy.

-- Choose your waiting period and benefit period: InsuranceLine offers generous benefit periods of up to five years, giving you plenty of time to get back on your feet.
-Plus you can choose a waiting period of as little as 14 days, so you don’t have to risk depleting your savings or other investments if you’re unable to work.
+- Choose your waiting period and benefit period: InsuranceLine offers generous benefit periods of up to five years (for sickness and injury cover) giving you plenty of time to get back on your feet.
+Plus you can choose a waiting period of as little as 14 days (on sickness and injury cover), so you don’t have to risk depleting your savings or other investments if you’re unable to work.

 - Tax deductible premiums: Not only are the InsuranceLine premiums affordable to begin with, they are also tax deductible at the end of the financial year.
 This means your income protection insurance can help contribute to you getting a bigger refund back at tax time, so you don’t have to make a claim with InsuranceLine to start benefiting from your cover.